mfitz/slakkit/README.md

 ### Creating and configuring the Lambda function
 Browse to the Lambda UI in the AWS console, which you can find at a URL like (adjust your region accordingly) `https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions`.
-Create a new function, upload the zip file, and manually configure the Lambda with the following settings, allowing the Lambda wizard to create a new execution role for you:
+Create a new function, and upload the zip file.
+You should allow the Lambda wizard to create a new execution role for you, and configure the Lambda with the following settings:

 ```json
 {